 If you wan to start at the beginning, click the link labelled "Ken's Ordeal" at the bottom of this post or in the sidebar, and scroll down.

 There were many good, and likely life-saving results of the discovery and removal of the pheo and one of Ken's adrenal glands.
 His blood sugars have stabilized.
 His blood pressure is on the low side.
 His heart tests are all normal.
 There are no more "episodes."
 The surgeon was pleased with Ken's "numbers" when he saw him.
 He had no explanation for the pain, continued weakness, and so on.
 He said, "I don't think it was due to the pheo.
 You not only had fleas, you had fleas and ticks.
-They just showed up at the same time.
+They just happened to show up at the same time.
 I hope someone can discover what else is wrong."

 So the attempts to find a diagnosis continued.
 Some things that have happened are just too personal or painful to share on the Internet.
 The last three months have become blurry in my mind.
 There have been so many doctors appointments and so many tests that it is all starting to run together.
 Some of the things I recall:

 The visit to the original orthopedic surgeon, the one who had suggested the "back cement back in early January.
 He said, "I'm so sorry, Ken, but in order for it to do any good, that surgery would have had to be done a month ago, and of course, we couldn't do it until the tumor came out.
 It is too late now."
 He did not recommend a fusion.
 He is a remarkable doctor, and has been the most involved and aggressive (in a good way) of all the doctors Ken has seen.
 He ran multiple tests looking for anything that seemed remotely possible as a cause for all the pain and hand swelling.
 Nothing showed up.
-Later bone scans showed osteoporosis.
-Ken has gone from 6;4" tall to 6'1".
+Later bone scans showed osteopenia.
+Ken has gone from 6:4" tall to 6'1".

 The visit to the rheumatologist in Marshfield.
 The famous Mayo Clinic in MN is not covered by our insurance, but the Marshfield Clinic is.
-It is large and has a good reputation for diagnosing mysterios ailments.
+It is large and has a good reputation for diagnosing mysterious ailments.
 We drove several hours and met with a doctor who came into the room and announced, after a few questions and a few simple maneuvers with Ken's hands, "I know what you have.
 You have diabetic cheiroarthropathy.
 It is causing the limited motion and contractures in your hands.
 There is nothing that can help with this.
 You also have carpal tunnel syndrome."
 He gave us a pamphlet to read, and we left, feeling hopeless and defeated.
 Only later, reading the pamphlet, did we learn that cheiroarthropathy does not cause pain.
 Nor swelling.
 Several weeks later he had tests for the carpal tunnel diagnosis.
 They were, Ken said, "Terrible."
 And showed nothing.

 Our chiropractor does help with the back pain, but the relief is slight and temporary.